Avi Kaplan

 Avriel Benjamin Kaplan (born April 17, 1989) is an American singer-songwriter.
-He is known for his basso profondo range and for his tenure as the vocal bass of the a cappella group Pentatonix from 2011 to 2017.
+He is known for being the former vocal bass of the a cappella group Pentatonix from 2011 to 2017.
 As a part of the group, he released five studio albums, won three Grammy Awards, and sold over six million albums.

 In June 2017, Kaplan released his solo debut EP Sage and Stone under the name Avriel & the Sequoias.
 The EP served as his departure from the pop-based sounds of Pentatonix to folk-oriented styles.
 After retiring the stage name and signing with Fantasy Records, Kaplan released his second EP I'll Get By in February 2020.
 His debut studio album Floating on a Dream was released in May 2022.

 Early life and education

-Avriel Benjamin Kaplan was born and raised in Visalia, California on April 17, 1989.
-He has two older siblings; brother Joshua, and sister Esther (now Koop).
-Koop served as the tour manager for Pentatonix from 2012 to 2019.
-Kaplan is of Russian and Ukrainian Jewish descent, which was the cause of repeated bullying as a child.
+Avriel Benjamin Kaplan was born and raised in Visalia, California, on April 17, 1989.
+He has an older brother, Joshua, and an older sister, Esther Koop (née Kaplan), who was Pentatonix's tour manager for seven years.
+Kaplan is Jewish of Ukrainian and Russian descent, and has spoken of the antisemitic bullying he suffered in his youth.

 Kaplan loved folk music, and frequently went to the nearby Sequoia National Park, which became an inspiration for his music.
 He considers his earliest musical inspirations to be Simon & Garfunkel, John Denver, Crosby, Stills, Nash & Young, and Bill Withers.
 Later inspirations include Iron & Wine, Bon Iver, Ben Harper, and José González.

-After graduating high school, Kaplan attended Mt.
+After graduating from Mt.
+Whitney High School, Kaplan attended Mt.
 San Antonio College, where he studied opera and choral studies.
 The college is known for its strong choral and a cappella programs.